-“Assuming the property can command enough rent, interest rates are still low enough — despite recent increases — to make financing an investment property an attractive proposition,” says Robbie Gendels, a senior loan officer in the New York City office of National Cooperative Bank, which unlike many other banks, offers investment loans on co-ops, condos, and single-family homes.
-“Just be aware that getting a mortgage on an investment unit is a little bit different than getting one for a home that is your primary residence.”
+“Assuming the property can command enough rent, interest rates are still low to make financing an investment property an attractive proposition,” says Robbie Gendels, a senior loan officer in the New York City office of National Cooperative Bank, which unlike many other banks, offers investment loans on co-ops, condos, and single-family homes.

-Here’s what you need to know about getting a mortgage on an investment property:
+Here’s what you need to know about getting a mortgage on an investment property in NYC.

 The federal government doesn’t back mortgages for investment properties, which means you’ll need to shop around for lenders who’ll loan the money on their own books.
-These so-called “portfolio” loans are rarely offered at fixed rates, says Gendels, so you’ll likely be offered a 5/1 or 7/1 adjustable rate mortgage (ARM).
-That means rates remain fixed for either five or seven years, respectively, and then adjust annually up to a certain percentage cap.
-Typically, there is a margin set (for example, 3% over LIBOR rates with a cap of 5% over the initial interest rate).
+These so-called portfolio loans are rarely offered at fixed rates, Gendels says, so you’ll likely be offered a 5/1, 7/1, or 10/1 adjustable rate mortgage (ARM).
+That means rates remain fixed for either five, seven, or 10 years, respectively, and then adjust annually up to a certain percentage cap.
+Typically, there is a margin set (for example, 3 percent over LIBOR rates with a cap of 5 percent over the initial interest rate).

 2. Interest rates will be slightly higher than a residential mortgage

-“Most banks will charge around a half a point more on loans for investment purchases than for a mortgage on a primary residence,” says Gendels.
+“Most banks will charge around a quarter point more on loans for investment purchases than for a mortgage on a primary residence,” Gendels says.
 “But rates are still appealingly low.”

-Currently, for instance, National Cooperative Bank is offering a rate of around 3.75% for a 5/1 ARM and 4.0% for a 7/1 ARM on an investment purchase.
-Annual adjustments after the initial five- or seven-year period are based on LIBOR plus a margin (for example, 3%) and can’t exceed an additional 5% above the original interest rate.
+Currently, for instance, National Cooperative Bank is offering a rate of around 4.375 percent for a 5/1 ARM, 4.50 percent for a 7/1 ARM, and 4.625 percent for a 10/1 ARM on an investment purchase in New York.
+Annual adjustments after the initial five- or seven-year period are based on LIBOR plus a margin (for example, 3 percent) and can’t exceed an additional 5 percent above the original interest rate.

-You’ll need a minimum FICO credit score of 720 (versus 680-700 if the property were your primary residence).
-The maximum loan-to-value ratio is 75%— meaning if the property you have your eye on costs $1 million, you’ll need to come up with at least $250,000.
-(For primary residences, some banks lend up to 90% with mortgage insurance.)
+You’ll need a minimum FICO credit score of 720 (versus 680-700 if the property is your primary residence).
+The maximum loan-to-value ratio is 75 percent—meaning if the property you have your eye on costs $1 million, you’ll need to come up with at least $250,000.
+(For primary residences, some banks lend up to 90 percent with mortgage insurance.)

 4. But it’s easier to meet the owner-occupancy test

-If you’re buying a co-op or condo, the building will need to be at least 30% owner-occupied.
-This is actually a lower threshold than the 51% needed to obtain a federally-guaranteed mortgage.
+If you’re buying a condo, the building will need to be at least 30 percent owner-occupied.
+This is actually a lower threshold than the 51 percent needed to obtain a federally-guaranteed mortgage.

 5. You’ll need a healthy reserve fund